2017 Year in Review: A Year Full of Impact and New Achievements

 We served those in our own backyard

-On the home front, CTWF continues to educate the young ones in our Soap in Schools program, serving approximately 2,000 students and their families monthly.
+On the home front, TWF continues to educate the young ones in our Soap in Schools program, serving approximately 2,000 students and their families monthly.
 This program focuses on teaching elementary students about the dangers of germs and the importance of hand washing and good hygiene practices.
 In addition, we continued to provide hygiene supplies and educational support to homeless shelters, food pantries, Veterans’ service organizations, and other nonprofits serving vulnerable families in the United States.

 These are just a few of this year’s highlights, and we’ve got more good news – we’re not stopping here.
-CTWF will continue to do what we do best, impact lives through better hygiene and community empowerment.
+TWF will continue to do what we do best, impact lives through better hygiene and community empowerment.
 We couldn’t have done it without all our supporters, people like you who believe in our mission and have been with us every step of the way.
 Special thanks to you and your continued support as we work towards improving global health today to empower lives for tomorrow.

 Help us get viral by sharing this page.